JUMP TO A TOPIC

 CRS-207 is a live-attenuated Listeria monocytogene, a bacterium tasked with entering the body, interacting with mesothelin, and triggering a response from the immune system.
 This is essentially a oncolytic virus therapy.
 Cancer is dangerous because the disease suppresses the immune system, so a bacterium like CRS-207 flips the switch on.

-Other therapies focused on mesothelin include an immunotoxin (SS1P), a chimeric monoclonal antibody (amatuximab) and an anti-mesothelin drug (LMB-100).
+Other therapies focused on mesothelin include an immunotoxin (SS1P), a chimeric monoclonal antibody (amatuximab), and an anti-mesothelin drug (LMB-100).

-The last of the group, LMB-100, was tested with immunotherapy drug Keytruda (pembrolizumab).
+LMB-100 was tested with immunotherapy drug Keytruda (pembrolizumab).
 Patients with high counts of PD-L1 protein (Keytruda’s target) had an average survival time of 28 months.
 Two patients out of five in the group were alive at least 32 months after receiving treatment.

 Advocate for Immunotherapy